 A bullet-riddled collector hands Honey what appears to be an 1865 newspaper, which he hints is a forgery, but he dies before explaining how he knows.
 Honey and Sam must keep the paper away from thieves, deliver it to its rightful owner, and determine whether it is really a forgery.
-Written by

 Did You Know?

 Closing credits: The characters and events depicted in this photoplay are fictitious.
 Any similarity to persons, living or dead, is purely coincidental.
 See more

 [Possibly intentional] The MacGuffin that everyone is after is an 1865 copy of the Washington Star newspaper; in the last scene Aunt Meg notices (or pretends to notice) an advertisement in the paper for a prix fixe meal including "French fries," a term for fried potatoes that was not in use before World War I. See more

 He found something in that paper that proved it was a forgery.
 He was trying to bring it to us for evidence.